 HTML5 offers more advanced features, runs on almost in any browser including mobile browsers and provides faster load times.

 Foundation for Sites uses media queries that help WP-Forge adjust seamlessly to any screen resolution.
-This means your site will look good on any device.
+These media queries allow your site to look good on any device.

-With its clean and simple layout, you can quickly turn any design into a theme using WP-Forge.
+With its clean and simple layout, you can quickly turn any design into a great theme using WP-Forge.
 It comes with many options that can be changed via the Customizer.

 Built with WordPress standards in mind!

-Not only is WP-Forge a responsive WordPress theme, it was developed by following the WordPress Theme Standards set forth by WordPress.
-It was also built using the following resources:
+Not only was WP-Forge developed by following the WordPress Theme Standards set forth by WordPress, it was also built using the following resources:

-- WP-Test – An exhaustive set of test data that was developed over three years to measure the integioty of themes and plugins.
-Developed by Michael Novotny
+- WP-Test – An exhaustive set of test data that was developed over three years to measure the integrity of themes and plugins.

 - Debug Bar – a debugging menu added to the admin bar that quickly shows query, cache, and other helpful debugging information.

 - Log Deprecated Notices – a plugin that helps identify old WordPress API functions a theme or plugin is currently using so they can be updated to the newer methods.

 - Theme Check – a simple and easy way to test your theme for all the latest WordPress standards and practices.